ULisboa/forward-ewp-api-client/README.md

 configuration expects three parameters, by order:

 1. The EWP Node base URL;
-2. The host code registered on the EWP Node;
+2. The client ID registered on the EWP Node;
-3. The secret associated with the host (identified by the host code) registered on the EWP Node.
+3. The secret associated with the client (identified by the client ID) registered on the EWP Node.

 ## Client Creation